History of Kinshasa: Belgian Congo, 1908–1960

-Léopoldville began to undergo major expansion around the year 1910, with the creation of a geometric city plan and the construction of new buildings including the Banque du Congo Belge and the Hotel A.B.C. (owned by the Compagnie Commerciale et Agricole d'Alimentation du Bas-Congo.)
+Léopoldville began to undergo major expansion around 1910 with the creation of a geometric city plan and the construction of new buildings including the Banque du Congo Belge and the Hotel A.B.C. (owned by the Compagnie Commerciale et Agricole d'Alimentation du Bas-Congo.)
 Schools were constructed and a Chamber of Commerce formed.
-1920 saw the beginning of regular airplane service to Elisabethville (modern-day Lubumbashi).
+The 1920s also saw the beginning of regular airplane service to Elisabethville (modern-day Lubumbashi) operated by the Belgian airline Sabena.

 The African population was 20,000 in 1920 and 27,000 in 1924; the European population rose from 245 in 1908 to 2,521 in 1914 to 2,521 in 1918.
-In 1926, the city was elevated to capital of the Belgian Congo, replacing the town of Boma in the Congo estuary.
+In 1926, the city was elevated to capital of the Belgian Congo, replacing the far smaller town of Boma in the Congo estuary.
 By 1929 the city population was 48,088 including 2,766 Europeans and after a decline at the beginning of the 1930s began to rise again at the same rate.
 On the eve of independence in 1959 the city population was 300,000 including 25,000 Europeans.

 Some researchers have identified Léopoldville as an origin point of the HIV/AIDS pandemic.
 A University of Oxford team in 2014 reported a high likelihood that the ancestor of HIV-1, Group M emerged Léopoldville between 1909 and 1930.